AlphaJack/rusticlone/README.md

 [Service]
 Type=oneshot
-ExecStart=rusticlone --ignore-pattern "common" --remote "gdrive:/PC" backup
+ExecStart=rusticlone --ignore "common" --remote "gdrive:/PC" backup
 ```

-Adjust your `--ignore-pattern` and `--remote` as needed.
+Adjust your `--ignore` and `--remote` as needed.

 Apply your changes and enable the timer: